OguzhanAydin6/sentie-privacy/index.md

 ## 4. Sharing
 If you choose to share a result:
 - Only the **text or content you explicitly choose** is shared
-- Sentie does not automatically share any personal data
+- AuraMi does not automatically share any personal data

 ---